urrahaha/stable-diffusion-webui-reForge/README.md

 # New features (that are not available in original WebUI)

-Thanks to Unet Patcher, many new things are possible now and supported in Forge, including SVD, Z123, masked Ip-adapter, masked controlnet, photomaker, etc.
+Thanks to Unet Patcher, many new things are possible now and supported in Forge/reForge, including SVD, Z123, masked Ip-adapter, masked controlnet, photomaker, etc.

 Masked Ip-Adapter